- May 17, 2021

 You see, the blockchain itself offers significant benefits, especially with trust and security in mind.
 To put it in perspective, consider the traditional fiat banking system.
 In order to safely and securely operate the banks must rely on a very diligent transaction of records.
-These transactions and records allow for consumers to do things like accumulate credit, acquire loans, ect.
-In order to maintain these records and monitor such transactions, banks must have more data centers and more employees, consequently using more and more energy.
-With Bitcoin and the blockchain technology we see smart contracts, further automating the process.
-This means less locations, less employees, less commute, less physical locations to be provided with extra resources etc., ultimately leading to less energy consumption over time!
+These transactions and records allow for consumers to do things like accumulate credit, acquire loans, etc. In order to maintain these records and monitor such transactions, banks must have more data centers and more employees, consequently using more and more energy.
+With Bitcoin and blockchain technology, we see smart contracts, further automating the process.
+This means fewer locations, fewer employees, less commute, fewer physical locations to be provided with extra resources, etc., ultimately leading to less energy consumption over time!

 Bitcoin Is Inherently Borderless, Fiat Is Not!

-Bitcoin is foolproof, providing a safe and secure way to take control of your finances without the need of third party or bank involvement.
-In addition to this relieving fact, you will be happy to know that international transactions are just that, across borders but without any extra fees or exchange rates-leading to a significant energy savings via time and costs savings.
+Bitcoin is foolproof, providing a safe and secure way to take control of your finances without the need for a third party or bank involvement.
+In addition to this relieving fact, you will be happy to know that international transactions are just that, across borders but without any extra fees or exchange rates-leading to significant energy savings via time and costs savings.
 That’s a double win!

 As we mentioned before, the media has kind of placed an unfair bias on Bitcoin when it comes to energy consumption.
 Often forgotten, yet incredibly important to mention is the role that the Bitcoin mining industry has played in attempting to lessen the impact of their actions.
 For example, there are some areas on the map which end up having an overflow of energy-usually this occurs in areas of low economic activity and the excess energy goes to waste.